All Products

 Step 2: Select a synchronization task type

-On the Create Data Synchronization Solution page, select the source and destination based on your business requirements.
-After you select the data source types, the system displays the supported synchronization task types in the Synchronization Method drop-down list.
+On the Create Data Synchronization Solution page, select the source type and destination type based on your business requirements.
+After you select the data source types, the system displays supported synchronization task types in the Synchronization Method drop-down list.
 You can select a synchronization task type based on your business requirements.

 Note